1. Configuration

 Reverse Proxy

-It is possible to secure Flipt simply by running it behind a reverse proxy in your own trusted environment.
-An example of this can be found in the core Flipt repository here.
+You can secure Flipt simply by running it behind a reverse proxy in your own trusted environment.
+An example of this can be found in authentication examples in the Flipt repository.